 1. An Invitation From Hogwarts

-One of the best ways to increase attendees to your Halloween event is to create exciting and spooky invites.
-Create Jack-O’-Lantern GIFs, Zombie based invites, or Harry Potter letters to get your attendees excited about your event.
-Once your invite is ready, spread the word using our MailChimp integration to your attendee lists or post it on social media to reach out to your target audience.
+One of the best ways to increase attendees to your Halloween-themed event is to create exciting and spooky invites.
+Create Jack-O’-Lantern GIFs, Zombie-based invites, or Harry Potter letters to get your attendees excited about your event.
+Once your invite is ready, spread the word using our email marketing integration to your attendee lists or post it on social media to reach out to your target audience.